Figure

 Collected and transmitted the practical 'methods' of hesychast prayer — including the physical technique of attention to breathing during the Jesus Prayer.

-Nikiphoros the Monk was an Italian convert to Eastern Christianity who settled on Mount Athos in the 13th century.
-His work On Watchfulness and the Guarding of the Heart is one of the Philokalia's most practically oriented texts — and one of its most contested.
+Nikiphoros the Monk was an Italian convert to Eastern Christianity who settled on Mount Athos in the thirteenth century.
+His work On Watchfulness and the Guarding of the Heart is one of the Philokalia's most practically oriented — and most contested — texts.

-Nikiphoros' distinctive contribution is the collection and transmission of specific physical techniques for prayer.
+His distinctive contribution is the collection and transmission of specific physical techniques for prayer.
 He describes a method in which the practitioner sits, bows the head, directs attention toward the chest, and coordinates the breathing with the words of the Jesus Prayer.
-This "psychosomatic method" — engaging the body directly in the work of interior prayer — would become one of the defining features of hesychasm and one of its most controversial aspects.
+This psychosomatic method — engaging the body directly in the work of interior prayer — would become one of the defining features of hesychasm and one of its most controversial aspects.

-His text is not original in the way that Evagrius or Maximos are original.
-It's more of an anthology — Nikiphoros gathers passages from earlier writers (Mark the Ascetic, John Klimakos, Symeon the New Theologian, and others) that support the practice of bringing the mind into the heart through physical attention.
-His own contribution is the framework that ties these passages together and the practical method he describes.
+The text is not primarily original.
+Nikiphoros gathers passages from earlier writers — Mark the Ascetic, John Klimakos, Symeon the New Theologian, and others — that support the practice of bringing the mind into the heart through physical attention.
+His contribution is the framework that ties these passages together and the practical method he describes.

-The physical technique Nikiphoros teaches was later defended by Gregory Palamas against Barlaam the Calabrian, who dismissed it as crude and materialistic.
-Palamas argued that the body, as God's creation, is a legitimate participant in prayer — that engaging the breath and the posture isn't a distraction from spiritual reality but an honoring of the body's role in the human person's encounter with God.
+The physical technique he teaches was later defended by Gregory Palamas against Barlaam the Calabrian, who dismissed it as crude and materialistic.
+Palamas argued that the body, as God's creation, is a legitimate participant in prayer — that engaging the breath and the posture isn't a distraction from spiritual reality but an honoring of the body's role in the whole person's encounter with God.